The South’s Top 50 Barbecue Joints 2019

-Note: This list should not be confused with Southern Living’s Best in the South, which last appeared in March.
-That selection is voted on by our readers, and it will be coming out again March 2019.
+Note: This list should not be confused with Southern Living’s Best in the South, which was released back in April.
+That selection is voted on by our readers—some 65,000 of them.
 You can think of that list as the “readers’ choice” and this one as the “editor’s picks.”
-Of course, there’s plenty of overlap between the two rankings, for as much as Southerners love to argue about barbecue, the cream tends to rise to the top.
+There is plenty of overlap between the two rankings, though, for as much as Southerners love to argue about barbecue, the cream tends to rise to the top.

 50. Old Brick Pit Barbeque